RSS-Engineering/pydanticrud/README.md

 `save()` - store the Model instance to the backend

 ### DynamoDB

+`get(key: Union[Dict, Any])`
+  - `key` can be any of 3 types:
+  -
+    - in the case of a single hash_key, a value of type that matches the hash_key
+    - in the case of a hash and range key, a tuple specifying the respective values
+    - a dictionary of the hash and range keys with their names and values.
+This method can pull for alternate indexes.

 `query(query_expr: Optional[Rule], filter_expr: Optional[Rule], limit: Optional[str], exclusive_start_key: Optional[tuple[Any]], order: str = 'asc'`
   - Providing a `query_expr` parameter will try to apply the keys of the expression to an